canonical/opensearch-operator/docs/how-to/deploy/launch-a-large-deployment.md

 Ensure `data` nodes are deployed and ready before forming the cluster.
 ```

-## Expected result

-Once all applications show `active` in `juju status`, the multi-application OpenSearch cluster
-is fully formed and operational.
-The `main` application acts as the orchestrator, and all
-applications share the same `cluster_name`.

 ## Next steps

 * [Manage TLS encryption](how-to-enable-tls-encryption) — configure and rotate TLS certificates.